Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Mean estimation oracle with clipping

-\end{theorem} The constraint on $\nabla f(x^{k+1})$ in Theorem \ref{cccc} comes from Lemma 2.4 in \cite{gorbunov2020stochastic}.
+\end{theorem} \begin{proof} The proof of the above theorem is complicated and also requires an extra definition.
+In order to maintain logical coherence, we defer the proof of this theory to Appendix \ref{appendix for thm1}. \end{proof} The constraint on $\nabla f(x^{k+1})$ comes from Lemma \ref{bias}.
 It can be automatically satisfied when embedding such mean estimation error in the analyses of Theorems \ref{BC} and \ref{ee}.
-However, Bernstein's inequality also makes the above mean estimation error unable to converge to zero.
-This is the reason why we consider the restarting technique for strongly convex case.
-The corresponding privacy is guaranteed by advanced composition theorem \cite{dwork2014algorithmic}.
-Unfortunately, advanced composition theorem is not a tighter estimation of privacy loss compared with moments accountant \cite{abadi2016deep}.
-However, our restarting method does not overall fit the way of moments accountant.
-We leave how to tightly estimate the privacy loss for the restarting technique as an open problem.
+It is worth mentioning that the error bound is an accumulated form with respect to $k$ rounds.
+However, the accumulated bias from clipping prevents the above mean estimation error from converging to zero.
+This is why we consider the restarting technique for a strongly convex case.
+Note that the corresponding privacy can be guaranteed by the Advanced Composition Theorem \citep{dwork2014algorithmic}.